CALL FOR SUBMISSIONS ON COMMUNICATION THEORY AND PRACTICE IN EASTERN EUROPE, RUSSIA, CIS and FORMER SOVIET REPUBLICS

 The Eurasian Communication Association of North America (ECANA), currently functioning under the new name Communication Association of Eurasian Researchers (CAER), welcomes submissions that focus on various aspects of communication in, with, and about Eastern Europe, Russia, CIS and Former Soviet Republics.

-While any work will be considered, work that engages the official theme for the NCA 103rd Annual Convention, "Our Legacy, Our Relevance”, in the context of our regional focus upon Eastern Europe, Russia and/or reflecting on communication and its historical challenges in these regions will receive special consideration.
+While any work will be considered, work that engages the official theme for the NCA 104th Annual Convention, "Communication at Play”, in the context of our regional focus upon Eastern Europe, Russia, and Central Asia and/or reflecting on communication and its historical challenges in these regions will receive special consideration.
 Please read more about this year’s theme at the NCA Convention website: www.natcom.org/convention/.

 We accept submissions in three formats: individual papers, paper sessions and panel discussion proposals.
 All submissions must be written in English and must be submitted via NCA Convention Central.
 Emailed or mailed submissions will not be accepted.